Adventure Impact

 SEND Outdoor Learning

-Adventure Impact (Aim) offers specialist development programmes for vulnerable young people and those with additional needs, enabling them to discover their potential through outdoor learning.
-Offering an alternative provision to mainstream schooling for those needing short term breaks or long term placements.
-Many of the young people we work with are able to return to mainstream schooling after their time with us, some moving on to places in specialist provisions.
+Adventure Impact (AIM) offers specialist development programmes for vulnerable young people and those with additional needs, enabling them to discover their potential through outdoor learning.
+Offering an alternative provision in Oxfordshire for those needing short-term breaks or long-term placements.
+We offer in-term activity programmes for students who need additional support.
+Many of the young people we work with are able to return to mainstream schooling after their time with us, with some moving on to specialist provisions.

 Who do we work with?